salscodess/chatgpt-bookmarklet/README.md

   Replace the "YOUR_TOKEN_HERE" with your openai token https://platform.openai.com/tokenizer

-  copy the code
+  -copy the code
-  hit cntrl + D
+  -hit cntrl + D
-  Name it anything
+  -Name it anything
-  for the url paste the code
+  -for the url paste the code
-  make sure theres "Javascript:" before the code after go to any site that support javascript or type in about:blank and click the bookmark
+  -make sure theres "Javascript:" before the code -after go to any site that support javascript or type in about:blank -and click the bookmark

   and your done :}
   ----